HanasakiMana/HanasakiMana/README.md

 ## About me

-Learning computer science for joy&fun

-Mac/Windows/Ubuntu User, video editing for interest

-Learning Japanese

-Playing rhythm games（Cytus，Phigros，MuseDash，PJSK, Maimai，Chunithm, ONGEKI?）
+rhythm games player（Cytus，Phigros，MuseDash，PJSK, Maimai，Chunithm, ONGEKI?）

-Maybe some console games?(XBox One & Series S, PlayStation 4, Nintendo Switch)

-Trying to write some music
+Trying to make a game all by myself

 ## Status